skylantix/Website/src/content/features/privacy-first.md

 ## Your Data.
 Your Privacy.
 Your Dignity.

 The internet was meant to be decentralized and personal.
 But we handed it over to surveillance capitalists who treat your data as their product.
-Skylantix reclaims that spirit: cooperative infrastructure that respects your privacy and puts you in control.
+Skylantix reclaims that spirit: collective infrastructure that respects your privacy and puts you in control.

 ### Privacy Principles

 #### Data Sovereignty
-- **California Hosting**: All servers physically located in Orange County (Irvine, Long Beach, Santa Clarita regions)
+- **California Hosting**: Servers in Irvine (launch), Long Beach (100 members), Santa Clarita (as needed)
 - **Owner-Managed Hardware**: We own our infrastructure outright—no AWS, no Azure, no hyperscaler lock-in
 - **Clear Jurisdiction**: U.S. law applies, no ambiguous international data handling
 - **Transparent Location**: You know exactly where your data lives and who manages it